An example of rotationally symmetric $Q_{n-1}$-translators and a non-existence theorem in $\mathbb{R}^{n+1}$: Introduction

 \section{Introduction}

-Translating solitons, or translators for short, in Geometrical Analysis are self-similar solutions of curvature flows which evolve by translation over a fixed direction.
-These type of solutions have been extensively studied in recent decades due to its connections with singularities in geometric flows, minimal surfaces and physical phenomena \cite{antonio martinez_2019}.
-For a general review of solitons in different areas in mathematics we refer the reader to \cite{jlauret}.
+Translating solitons, or translators for short, in Geometrical Analysis, are self-similar solutions of curvature flows which evolve by translation over a fixed direction.
+These types of solutions have been extensively studied in recent decades due to their connection with singularity models in curvature flows, minimal surfaces, and physical phenomena \cite{antonio martinez_2019}.
+For a general review of solitons in different areas of Mathematics we refer the reader to \cite{jlauret}.

-In the case of extrinsic geometric flows, the most studied translators are those that appear in the Mean Curvature Flow.
-They have been studied in \cite{huisken-sinestrari_1999} as models of type $2$-singularities.
-In \cite{ilmanen_1994}, the author showed a correspondence of Mean Curvature Translators with minimal hypersurfaces.
-More precisely, translator can be seen as minimal hypersurface in $\left(\rr^{n+1},e^{\pI{p,v}}\pI{\cdot,\cdot}\right)$, where $\pI{\cdot,\cdot}$ denote the standard Euclidean metric and $v\in\Sp^{n}$ is the direction of translation.
-Consequently, Mean Curvature translators can be taken as a bridge between minimal surfaces and self-similar solution to the Mean Curvature Flow.
+In the case of extrinsic geometric flows, the most studied translators are those which appear in the Mean Curvature Flow.
+They have been studied in \cite{ilmanen_1994} and \cite{huisken-sinestrari_1999}, as type $2$-singularities models of the Mean Curvature Flow when the initial data is mean convex, and as minimal hypersurface in $\left(\rr^{n+1},e^{\pI{p,v}}\pI{\cdot,\cdot}\right)$, respectively.
+In consequence, Mean Curvature translators can be taken as a bridge between minimal surfaces and singularity models of the Mean Curvature Flow.

-In the spirit of expanding the analysis of Mean Curvature Translators to other types of extrinsic geometric flows, we consider translators of the $Q_k$-flow.
-Being more precise, we say that a closed manifold $M^n$ evolves under the $Q_k$-flow in $\rr^{n+1}$ if given an immersion $F_0:M\to\rr^{n+1}$, there exist a $1$-parameter family of immersion $F:M\times[0,T]\to\rr^{n+1}$ such that
+In the spirit of expanding the analysis of Mean Curvature translators to other types of extrinsic geometric flows, we consider translators of the $Q_k$-flow.